 Your heart breaks when you hear stories about children from our community who have been abused and neglected.
-You shudder to think about a little girl who has been removed from the only family she’s known and placed in a faceless, bewildering foster care system.
+You shudder to think about a little boy who has been removed from the only family he’s known and placed in a faceless, bewildering foster care system.

 But, what can YOU do about it?

 A lot!
 Think about becoming a volunteer Court Appointed Special Advocate (CASA).
 A CASA is not a foster parent or an attorney.
 A CASA is a community volunteer, just like YOU, who is specially trained and supported to speak up for the needs of a child in the foster care system.

 The Role of the CASA is to serve as:

 - An impartial observer, conducting an independent investigation